nagaajay4/insurance_app/README.md

 * app.py - holds all endpoints.
 * app.py - flask application initialization.
-* samplerates.csv - all csv data for parsing.
+* samplerates.csv - all CSV data for parsing.
-* helper.py - for supporting functions and helper functions for api actions
+* helper.py - for supporting functions and helper functions for API actions

 ## Running

 1. Clone repository.
 2. pip install requirements.txt
 3. Run the flask app.py
-4. use postman for accessing the API endpoints
+4. Use Postman for accessing the API endpoints

 ## Usage
 ### Users endpoint